jdxlabs/ckad-exs/ckad-exercises/03_pod_design.md

 k get nodes --show-labels

 k run nginx --image=nginx --restart=Never --labels=accelerator=nvidia-tesla-p100
+# it runs even if the node isn't labeled
 ```

 ## 2 : Taint a node with key tier and value frontend with the effect NoSchedule.
 Then, create a pod that tolerates this taint.